Tips for Visiting New York City for the First Time (or the 100th)!

 New York has a strong immigrant history, which makes it an incredible and unique culture to experience.
 You can read more about its immigrant history here.

 Manhattan has palpable energy, which is exciting to experience.
-It is a significant reason I love it and why I only stay for a long weekend.
+This is a significant reason I love it, but it is also why I only stay for a long weekend.

 How to Get Around NYC